hoonetorg/salt-ceph/README.md

 <b>Master Configuration</b>

 Make sure the contents of `config/master.d/` are present in the `/etc/salt/master.d` directory on the master.
-It contains the list of reactor states that automatically add nodes to the cluster, as well as pillar extensions we use.
+It contains some pillar extensions we use.

 <b>Minion Configuration</b>